 A chemistry panel can also be used to test the levels of electrolytes in your body, including sodium and potassium.
 If you are low on electrolytes, the test will also indicate irregular liver and kidney function.
 These problems can cause chronic fatigue.

-Lyme disease and mononucleosis are two other conditions that could be the cause of your ongoing fatigue.
+Lyme disease and mononucleosis are two other conditions for local business specials that could be the cause of your ongoing fatigue.
 A lyme disease test detects the antibodies produced by the immune system in response to the lyme infection, while a mononucleosis test confirms the presence of the Epstein-Barr viral antigen.

 Get the Treatment You Need